 (See letter signed by over 200 local and international scientists).

-Air pollution is a leading problem in Israel, causing over 2,500 premature deaths annually, according to a 2020 OECD report.
+- Air pollution is a leading problem in Israel, causing over 2,500 premature deaths annually.
 Pollution levels are well above the World Health Organization’s recommended limits.
 Moreover, Israel’s Environment Ministry assesses pollution-related health and other damages at a staggering NIS 31 billion annually.

-Studies show significantly higher cancer rates near Haifa’s petrochemical facilities.
-Experts warn that the nearshore Leviathan rig may expand pollution hotspots to the Carmel region.
-Israel’s Environment Ministry rejected Noble Energy’s first Leviathan rig emissions request after an investigation showed that the platform would feature six times more potentially polluting equipment than reported.
-A later report, published in the prestigious Environmental Impact Assessment Review, determined that Noble Energy “grossly underestimated” Leviathan’s polluting air emissions.
+- Israel’s Environment Ministry rejected Noble Energy’s first Leviathan rig emissions request after an investigation showed that the platform would feature six times more potentially polluting equipment than reported.

 Threat to Water Sources

-Additionally, the Leviathan rig permit currently allows for an adjacent tanker containing up to 600,000 barrels of condensate.
-If implemented, this scenario will significantly increase spill risks from routine operations, malfunctions or acts of violence.
+- Additionally, the Leviathan rig permit currently allows for an adjacent tanker containing up to 600,000 barrels of condensate.
+If implemented, this scenario will significantly increase spill risks from routine operations, malfunctions, or terror.